 A combination of additions to the building over the years and the concrete floor backing up to rising rock has lead to serious structural deterioration and safety concerns.
 The roof leaks and rain water also enters through the back wall, down and across the main floor.
 Despite ongoing attempts at prevention, various openings where the back wall meets the rock allow small critter access; and a litany of other problems require constant work to keep the structure functional.
 The exposure along the back wall further makes it difficult to store inventory there as intended and/or to keep the needed storage area dry.
 To continue operating the store at an acceptable level and properly serve the community, near-term restoration will be required.

-What Would the Restored Gift Shop Look Like?
+What Will the Restored Gift Shop Look Like?

 How Much Will this Project Cost?

 Following the contemplated project timeline, the soft costs would include 2018 architectural and engineering design drawings and then 2019 construction drawings for the design, architectural and engineering elements.
-Starting in September of 2019, the initial phase of construction would require demolition of the existing building and blasting of the rock behind to create a clearly delineated surface for structurally sound rear walls.
-OHPS has obtained estimates that all these above costs together with the costs for construction permits, labour, materials, allowances, equipment plus contingencies would amount to approximately $360,000.
-Our efforts, of course, will be to secure the best prices available for the planned project and achieve completion at a lesser cost than those estimates.
+Starting in September of 2019, the initial phase of construction will require demolition of the existing building and blasting of the rock behind to create a clearly delineated surface for structurally sound rear walls.
+OHPS has obtained estimates that all these above costs together with the costs for construction permits, labour, materials, allowances, equipment plus contingencies will amount to approximately $360,000.

 Who Will Build the Project?